fullstack-hy2020/fullstack-hy2020.github.io/src/content/1/en/part1c.md

 )
 ```

-The root component is given the value of the counter in the _counter_ prop.
-The root component renders the value to the screen.
-But what happens when the value of _counter_ changes?
-Even if we were to add the command
+The App component is given the value of the counter via the _counter_ prop.
+This component renders the value to the screen.
+What happens when the value of _counter_ changes?
+Even if we were to add the following

 ```js
 counter += 1